L400-RTI/Training-material/modules/04 - Ingestion.md

 ### Hands-on lab

-#### Have people build a direct ingestion
+#### Build a direct ingestion

-#### Have people come up with a solution for ingesting large volume data and find the correct settings for all 3 areas of throughput
+#### Come up with a solution for ingesting large volume data and find the correct settings for all 3 areas of throughput

 ---